open-edge-insights/eii-core/docker_setup/README.md

         4. This is an `optional` step where in IEI user wants to build and run IEI images using a DOCKER REGISTRY.
 This is very helpful when one wants to pull and deploy docker images directly from a docker registry instead of building in every system.

-            To install IEI in factory from a DOCKER REGISTRY, please use below option. * This step will unsinstall any previous version of IEI.
-This step does not need a provisioning step to be executed  first.*
+            To install IEI in factory from a DOCKER REGISTRY, only [<IEdgeInsights>/docker_setup/](../docker_setup/) folder needs to be copied to target system.
+Once copied please use below commands. * This step will unsinstall any previous version of IEI.
+This step does not need a provisioning step to be executed  first.* Follow [cert-tool/README.md](../cert-tool/README.md) to generate the required certificates/keys first before installing from registry.

             ```sh
             sudo make install-registry CERT_PATH=<PATH_TO_CERTIFICATES_DIRECTORY>  DOCKER_REGISTRY=<IP ADDRESS or URL>
+            ```
+            To generate client external libs distribution package using Docker registry, please use below option

+            ```sh
+            sudo make distlibs-registry DOCKER_REGISTRY=<IP ADDRESS or URL>
             ```

            > **Note**: